nrs-org/novelslop/content/vol_01/chap_09.typ

   taking out textbooks and whatnot.
 More importantly, they seemed to not notice the crowd looking at Mona, however.
-She felt relieved, since she did not want them to know about her problems, but at the same time, she wondered whether they were really friends to her, when she did not want them to know about her problems.
+She felt relieved, since she did not want them to know about her problems, but at the same time, she wondered whether they were really friends to her, when she was hesitant sharing her own worries to them.

   Just as Mona was reminded of the issues at hand, she sensed a vibration on her phone.